K-PaaS/cp-guide-eng/install-guide/edge/cp-edge-sample-guide.md

 <br>

-Check the Device's information in the Control Plane node to see the temperature information being collected.
+Check the device information on the `Control Plane node` to verify the collected temperature information.
 ```
 $ kubectl get device temperature -oyaml -w -n kubeedge
 ```